Brothers' Quarrel (Hungary): Andrew's first conspiracy (1197)

-Pope Innocent III strongly supported Emeric during the brothers' quarrel.
-He instructed the archbishops and bishops of Hungary that no one should excommunicate or interdict the king's confidants, especially his chief supporter since his father's death, Ugrin Csák, Bishop of Győr.
-Weeks after his election, Innocent sent a letter to Andrew on 29 January 1198, in which he urged Andrew to lead a crusade to the Holy Land in order to fulfill his vow.
-He threatened that if Andrew refused to fulfill his father's last will, he would be excommunicated and lose his status as heir to the Hungarian throne (Emeric did not have a child then) in favor of his younger brother (Solomon or Stephen).
+Pope Innocent III also instructed the archbishops and bishops of Hungary that no one should excommunicate or interdict the king's confidants, especially his chief supporter since his father's death, Ugrin Csák, Bishop of Győr.
+Weeks after his election, Innocent III sent a letter to Andrew on 29 January 1198, in which he urged Andrew to lead a crusade to the Holy Land in order to fulfill his vow.
+He threatened that if Andrew refused to fulfill his father's last will, he would be excommunicated and lose his status as heir to the Hungarian throne in favor of his younger brother, Solomon or Stephen (Andrew was the heir because Emeric did not have a child then).

 Andrew's second conspiracy (1198–1199)

-Despite the clear position of the Holy See, several prelates were considered supporters of Andrew.
-Already in January 1198, Pope Innocent rebuked John, the abbot of Pannonhalma Abbey, for conspiring with the duke against Emeric and ordered him to appear before the Roman Curia in person.
+Despite the clear position of the Holy See, several prelates supported Andrew.
+In January 1198, Pope Innocent III had rebuked John, the abbot of Pannonhalma for conspiring with the duke against Emeric and ordered him to appear before the Roman Curia in person.
 However, the conspiracy continued against the king, which escalated in the spring of 1199.
 One of the pro-Andrew prelates, Boleslaus, Bishop of Vác complained to the Roman Curia that while the bishop and his canons celebrated a mass at the cathedral of Vác on 10 March 1199, Emeric and his soldiers violently broke into the building.
 The king himself physically assaulted Boleslaus, while his troops broke the lock, looted the treasury and confiscated numerous documents, which allegedly contained the preparations for a planned conspiracy against the monarch.
 Pope Innocent sent a letter to Emeric on 21 June 1199, in which he called on the king to reimburse the material damage to the cathedral and to compensate Boleslaus, unless he will impose an ecclesiastical penalty on Emeric (excommunication) and the kingdom (interdict).
 On the same day, Pope Innocent instructed Saul Győr, the Archbishop of Kalocsa to investigate the events and oversee that the king is carrying out the compensation.
 Initially, Emeric prevented the visitation of Saul to the royal court, hindering his mission.